IT21314742/Contact-Form-in-HTML-CSS-JavaScript---PHP/README.md

 **Configure** the PHP script with your email settings to enable email functionality.
 **Embed** the provided **HTML**, **CSS**, and **JavaScript** code snippets into your web page.

-Feel free toCustomize styles and settings as needed to integrate the Contact Form seamlessly into your website.
+_Feel free toCustomize styles and settings as needed to integrate the Contact Form seamlessly into your website._❤😊